The DfE have reinforced the need:

 Each year the children decide upon their class rules and the rights associated with these.
 All the children contribute to the drawing up of the class charter.
 The charters are then used to re-affirm the whole school rules/charter.

 Our children have many opportunities for their voices to be heard.
-School council elections are held on an annual basis and the children experience voting procedures as in a “real” election.
-Once elected Class councillors represent the views of their class on the School council.
-Views are gathered through regular class council sessions where every child is given the chance to share their views.
-The council has its own budget and is able to genuinely effect change within the school.
+School Parliament elections are held on an annual basis and the children experience voting procedures as in a “real” election.
+Once elected class councillors represent the views of their class on the school parliament.
+Views are gathered through regular class sessions where every child is given the chance to share their views.

 The voting system is also used for the election of our Eco councillors on an annual basis.